mosip/mosip-infra/deployment/sandbox-v2/test/prereg/prereg_check.md

 1. Select any pin code from the dropdown.

-1. Phone number must not start with 0 and should be of 10 digits.
+1. Phone number should be 10 digits and must not start with 0.

 1. `CONTINUE` after uploading mentioned document of given size and type or skip the document upload process.
 (Recommended: upload any one document for testing purposes.)